Homelab

 At the beginning, my Homelab was composed of a single Raspberry Pi 3.

-Almost two years later here where are 😄 :
+Almost two years later, here we are:

 Compute mini racks - C01 and C02 #